edcull/OnwardLauncher/README.md

   - Accordingly, the script then renames the active **"Onward"** folder as **"Onward18"** and the **"Onward17"** folder to **"Onward"** to switch the active version to 1.7
   - The script then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
   - The script them prompts for the window to be left open until after closing the game
-  - Pressing enter will restore the 1.8 files into the **"Onward"** folder and 1.7 files into the **"Onward17**" folder
+  - Pressing enter when the game has exited will restore the 1.8 files into the "Onward" folder and 1.7 files into the "Onward17" folder
-  - The script then exits automatically

 - Option 2 - For launching Onward 1.8:
   - The script will check for the presence of the **"Onward18"** folder alongside the active **"Onward"** folder
   - If the **"Onward18"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.7 and the **"Onward18"** folder contains the Onward 1.8 files
   - Accordingly, the script then renames the active **"Onward"** folder as **"Onward17"** and the **"Onward18"** folder to **"Onward"** to switch the active version to 1.8
   - The script then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
-  - The script then exits automatically

 - Option 3 - For manually restoring 1.8 files
   - The script will restore the 1.8 files into the **"Onward"** folder and 1.7 files into the **"Onward17"** folder

 - Option 4 - For creating a Desktop Shortcut
   - The script creates a temporary VBScript to create a Desktop Shortcut to the batch file

+- Option 5 - Closes OnwardVSL

 ### MIT LICENCE